FurTrader/OKS_BMS_Datalogger_Capacity_Tester/Readme.md

 # Datalogger and capacity tester for Overkill Solar BMSs

+We built this datalogger to create high quality charge and discharge graphs for LiFePO4 cells.

- This arduino datalogger will communicate with a BMS and record the test data on the SD card
+ The arduino datalogger will communicate with a BMS and record the test data on the SD card.
+ It uses the BMS itself to switch the Load or charger on and off.
+ Every 10 seconds it records a data point with the Load on and another point with the load off.

  We used an arduino UNO clone and an Adafruit SD card shield.